New wearable device gives 'sight' to the visually impaired

 "The wonderful thing about the OrCam device is that it can be used by anyone of any type of vision loss, from people who are visually impaired to those with no light perception," New York-based optometrist Dr. Bryan Wolynski told From the Grapevine.
 "My patients not only are able to read again, recognize products and faces, but are now part of a community of individuals who can count on being heard."

-OrCam launched in the U.S. this summer and is also available in Canada.
+OrCam launched in the U.S. in 2015 and is also available in Canada.
+They recently unveiled an upgraded model at the Consumer Electronics Show in Las Vegas earlier this month.
 The company offers in-person training to all new users.

 MORE FROM THE GRAPEVINE: